ReproNim/module-reproducible-basics/_episodes/05-misc.md

 >
 > - [*How to Report Bugs Effectively* by Simon Tatham (1999) (10 min)](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) --
 >   a classic essay that remains apropos; provides an
->   overview of "good" and "bad" bug reports and how they can be expanded to provide sufficient information.
+>   overview of "good" and "bad" bug reports and how they can be expanded to provide sufficient information
 > - [Mozilla: Bug writing guidelines (15 min)](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines) --
 >   although geared toward Mozilla products, this provides generally applicable
 >   guidelines on how to structure bug reports